colinmeinke/havana-server/README.md

   received a request on the specified port, publishing the request data for consumption by response handlers.
-- `response.error`: Signifies that all registered response handlers have failed to provide a response, and Havana server will not take any further action.
+- `response.error`: Signifies that all registered response handlers have failed to provide a response.

 ### Subscribe

-- `response.handler.register`: Allows a response handler to notify Havana server that they will attempt to handle requests.
+- `response.handler.register`: Allows a response handler to notify Havana server that it will attempt to handle requests.
-- `response.handler.error`: Allows a response handler to notify Havana server that they have not been able to handle a request.
+- `response.handler.error`: Allows a response handler to notify Havana server that it has not been able to handle the request.
-- `response.send`: Allows a response handler to send a response to Havana server.
+- `response.send`: Allows a response handler to notify Havana server that it has handled the request successfully, publishing the response data for consumption by Havana server.

 ## ES2015+